Okay, so you have got your new gaming PC, but now what? Are you wondering how you can get up and running with the games on your shiny new gaming PC?

 9. Protect Your PC from Threats

 Therefore, it is important that you apply an extra layer on security other than the usual Windows defender.
-Now I won’t recommend any anti-virus software because most gamers have their preferences for these programs but one thing, I will say though is that whichever program you use make sure that it doesn’t interfere with the installation of games.
+Now I won’t recommend any anti-virus software because most gamers have their preferences for these programs, but one thing I will say though is that whichever program you use, make sure that it doesn’t interfere with the installation of games.

 Better yet, I would recommend adding the folder in which you are going to download games to the exception list of the anti-virus program.
-This will ensure that games are downloaded smoothly without any hiccup.
+This will ensure that games are downloaded smoothly without any hiccups.

 10. Setup a Backup Plan for Your PC

 Setting up a proper backup plan has become very important these days.
 We are living in the dawn of rapid information; therefore, it is important that you keep your information protected and accessible at the same time.